sconsani/Project-0/README.md

 5. Create a Randomizer and shuffler fuction to give the user more chances to play multiple times with different questions
 6. Set each answer to more specific points to create a more difficult chance of winning.

+My Code:
+I built into my HTML a simple header and Introduction for the Game.
+Using javaScript and Event listeners on my buttons I appended the question and answer section to the DOM, and ultimately displayed a final score from both round 1 and round 2 for from each player.
+In my CSS style sheet I stylized the font, font-color, and button features on hover.

 Original Wireframes:

 ![Images](Images/wire-frame-1.JPG)